 “Lecturer has a genuine enthusiasm for the topics he teaches and for teaching as a whole.
 He creates well detailed and comprehensive handouts which accompany his teaching style well.
 He engages students in a fun way throughout the lectures and is always open for questions.
-As well as covering what is required by the curriculum he relates the law to current news story by showing and talking about a recent news story at the beginning of a lecture.
+As well as covering what is required by the curriculum he relates the law to the current news story by showing and talking about a recent news story at the beginning of a lecture.
 He also uses his knowledge of foreign cases and stories to compare the British law to that of other countries.
 Ryszard always manages to make a lecture interesting, engaging and tells the occasional joke or funny remark.”

 “Ffion takes a personal interest in her students and really tries to help them grow at the university.
 Last year I was having a troubling year in my personal life and more importantly my health.
 I wanted to quit University and after going to see Ffion, she was genuinely interested in what I was going through and put the time and effort into research to explore my options.
-This hear she has been equally supportive.
+This year Ffion has been equally supportive.
 Ffion has gone through every piece of coursework and exam papers to help identify weaknesses and strengths to improve myself this year.
 She has taken an interest not only in my academic career but my future and what I can do during my studies to improve myself.
 Her interest and support goes beyond my studies.
-Without her help I probably wouldn’t have returned this year and so it is for these reasons I feel Ffion deserves to win personal tutor of the year.”
+Without Ffion's help I probably wouldn’t have returned this year and so it is for these reasons I feel Ffion deserves to win personal tutor of the

 “I’ve got through a very hard time last semester due to illness and it wouldn’t be possible for me to return to my studies without the help of Ffion Llewelyn”